Engelberg/instaparse/README.md

 + Visualisation is not supported as it depends on Rhizome on the JVM.
 + Slurping grammars is not supported, as slurp cannot be used from clojurescript.
++ Tracing (introduced in Instaparse 1.4.0) is not supported.
 + The Clojurescript version is slower by approximately a magnitude (tested with V8, :advanced compile).
 Performance with optimizations :none will be slower by around another factor of 3.
 Please let me know if you are using a grammar